mjoselli/AndroidInnovation2024/bluetooth/bluetoothGuide.md

 ### Step 4: Request Runtime Permissions

 In your `MainActivity.java`, request location permissions at runtime before starting the Bluetooth operations.
 This is required for device discovery.
+This code bellow works for Android < 10.

 ```java
 if (ContextCompat.checkSelfPermission(this, Manifest.permission.ACCESS_FINE_LOCATION)